fobnail/docs/dev-notes/minimal-os-for-fobnail.md

   [lkboot](https://github.com/littlekernel/lk/tree/master/app/lkboot) could
   serve as reference to develop custom bootloader.

+### Fuchsia (Zircon)

+[Fuchsia](https://fuchsia.dev) is a general-purpose OS developed by Google.
+Its purpose is to replace GNU/Linux in Google products (like Android, Chrome OS) with Zircon microkernel (used to be known as Magenta) and custom userland.
+Fuchsia runs on x86-64 and ARM64.
+There used to be an [unofficial](https://github.com/slavaim/riscv-magenta) RISC-V port, however it has been unmaintained for years.
+Support for 32-bit architectures was dropped some time ago.

+Zircon is based on LK, however similarities between these two are small and constantly decreasing.
+LK is a kernel intended for embedded usage, while Zircon is a general-purpose microkernel that could compete with Linux.

+#### Running in DLME

+Historically Zircon used Multiboot 1 for booting.
+Now it uses ZBI with a UEFI bootloader called Gigaboot.
+Multiboot 1 support is still present, but SKL doesn't support it anyway.
+See [Zephyr](#running-in-dlme) section above for details.

+#### Fobnail integration

+Fuchsia provides a Unix-like environment with musl C library.
+Network is available but is no EEM driver, and only XHCI host driver is supported.
+Since EHCI is still widely used, this is a major limitation.
+TPM driver is available but without `libtss2`.

+Zircon has a kexec-like capability which allows to boot another Zircon instance.
+This is known as `mexec`.

+Following things would have to be done:

+- Bring `libtss2` stack to Zircon.

+- Bring EEM driver.
+There is ECM driver available, which could serve as reference.

+- Bring at least USB EHCI driver, ideally should support UHCI and OHCI too.

+- Figure out how to use `mexec` to boot Linux.

 ## PoC test

 Running DLME requires GRUB from TrenchBoot as mainline doesn't have DLME